Artà: Location

-Artà lies in the northeast of the island of Majorca, around 60 km from the island's capital of Palma.
+Artà lies in the northeast of the island of Mallorca, around 60 km from the island's capital of Palma.
 The Massís d’Artà, the highest and most compact massif in the eastern mountain chain of the Serres de Llevant, occupies more than half the area of the municipality.
 The municipality is located on the western part of peninsula of Artà and is bordered in the west by the Bay of Alcúdia (Badia d’Alcúdia), and in the north by the Mediterranean sea where its coast lies opposite the neighbouring island of Menorca.
 The coast of Artà stretches for 25 kilometres and, so far, has escaped being developed.
 Particularly noteworthy are the beach and sand dune formations of sa Canova d’Artà, the flat coastal strip near the settlement of Colònia de Sant Pere, the high rocky coves of the Cap de Ferrutx and a large number of smaller bays that extend from s’Arenalet des Verger to Cala Torta.

 Neighbouring communities

 To the east and southeast the municipality of Artà is bordered by the communities of Capdepera and Son Servera.
 Until the 19th century both belonged, together with the district of Artà, to the so-called Peninsula of Artà.
-Hence why the caves on the east coast of Majorca in the municipality of Capdepera are called the Caves of Artà (Coves d' Artà).
+Hence why the caves on the east coast of Mallorca in the municipality of Capdepera are called the Caves of Artà (Coves d' Artà).

 To the southwest are the municipalities of Sant Llorenç des Cardassar and Petra.
 The Torrent de na Borges, with its hamlet of Son Serra de Marina, forms the western border of Artà with the municipality of Santa Margalida.